llad/export-for-trello/README.md

 9. use usernames instead of initials for members

 Other improvements have been added since then: see the version history below (newer versions up).

+### Version 1.9.22
+A couple of enhancements:

+- fix improper .md encoding as per [issue #8](https://github.com/trapias/TrelloExport/issues/8)
+- new option to decide whether to export archived items

 ### Version 1.9.21
 Some small improvements, and a new function for **exporting to HTML**.